jsoref/heartwood/crates/radicle-cli/examples/rad-init-no-seed.md

-If we initialize a public repository without seeding it, it won't be advertized:
+If we initialize a public repository without seeding it, it won't be advertised:
 ```
 $ rad init --name heartwood --description "radicle heartwood protocol & stack" --no-confirm --public --no-seed